daniilzinevich/npm-scripts-nvm/README.md

   - It's similar to builtin NPM Scripts view, but applies necessary node version before running
   - It executes `nvm use` if there is `.nvmrc` file in root directory
   - You can hide builtin NPM Scripts view by right clicking on it
-- Currently supports NPM and Yarn
+- Currently supports NPM, PNPM and Yarn
 - For multi-repo workspaces provides tree view with set of commands for each project